awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  Each Aurora cluster has a single built\-in cluster endpoint, whose name and other attributes are managed by Aurora\.
 You can't create, delete, or modify this kind of endpoint\.

- The physical IP address pointed to the cluster endpoint changes when the failover mechanism promotes a new DB instance to be the read\-write primary instance for the cluster\.
+ The physical IP address pointed to by the cluster endpoint changes when the failover mechanism promotes a new DB instance to be the read\-write primary instance for the cluster\.
 If you use any form of connection pooling or other multiplexing, be prepared to flush or reduce the time\-to\-live for any cached DNS information\.
 Doing so ensures that you don't try to establish a read\-write connection to a DB instance that became unavailable or is now read\-only after a failover\.

 ## Using the Reader Endpoint<a name="Aurora.Endpoints.Reader"></a>